 What’s less clear, however, is whether a legislative maneuver to allow for tolling to fund the bridge project contributed to the demise of a bill designed to address the state’s heroin epidemic.

-“Whether that amendment made (the heroin bill) a bridge too far or was just one more piece of nuisance flotsam that got in the way of it, somebody needs to answer for what happened,” said Covington City Commissioner Steve Frank, a vocal opponent of tolling for the Brent Spence project.
+Whether that amendment killed the heroin bill "or was just one more piece of nuisance flotsam that got in the way of it, somebody needs to answer for what happened,” said Covington City Commissioner Steve Frank, a vocal opponent of tolling for the Brent Spence project.
 “This is literally going to put hundreds of lives at risk, if not thousands.”

 Here’s what happened: During the waning hours of April 15, the final day of the legislative session, Rep. Sannie Overly, a Democrat from Paris, Ky., attached an amendment to Senate Bill 5.
-Sen. Katie Stine, a Southgate Republican, had introduced Senate Bill 5 to combat the heroin problem that is ravaging communities in Northern Kentucky and around the state.
+Sen. Katie Stine, a Southgate Republican, had introduced Senate Bill 5 to combat the heroin problem ravaging communities in Northern Kentucky and around the state.

 Overly’s amendment would have attached the original language of House Bill 407, the so-called P3 legislation, to Stine’s heroin bill.

 That was a controversial move among Northern Kentucky lawmakers because House Bill 407, as originally proposed, would have paved the way for tolls to help pay for the Brent Spence Bridge project.

 Rep. Arnold Simpson, D-Covington, had successfully attached an amendment to that bill earlier in the session that would have forbidden tolling for any interstate bridge that connects Ohio and Kentucky.